apache/paimon/docs/content/engines/hive.md

   'warehouse' = '/path/to/table/store/warehouse'
 );

--- Use table store Hive catalog
+-- Use paimon Hive catalog

 USE CATALOG my_hive;

--- Create a table in table store Hive catalog (use "default" database by default)
+-- Create a table in paimon Hive catalog (use "default" database by default)

 CREATE TABLE test_table (
   a int,